Wolf Alice: 2010–2016: Formation, EPs and My Love Is Cool

 In December 2013, they were chosen as the single most blogged about artist in the UK in that year by BBC Radio 6 Music.
 In 2014, they signed to Dirty Hit and released their second EP Creature Songs in May.
 In December 2014, the band were named "Best Breakthrough Artist" at the UK Festival Awards.

 In late February 2015, Wolf Alice announced their debut album My Love Is Cool, and released the first single from the album, "Giant Peach".
 In April, they released a reworked version of the fan favourite "Bros" as the second single from their debut album.
 On 10 June, the band shared a new track, "You're a Germ".
-My Love Is Cool was released on 22 June, debuting at number two on the UK Albums Chart and receiving highly positive reviews.
+My Love Is Cool was released on 22 June, debuting at No. 2 on the UK Albums Chart and receiving highly positive reviews.
 Later that year, they released "You're a Germ" and "Freazy" as singles, as well as "Lisbon" in 2016.
-Later in 2016, they toured as a support act for The 1975's tour in the US.
+Later in 2016, they toured as a support act for the 1975's tour in the US.

 Filmmaker Michael Winterbottom followed Wolf Alice as they toured in support of My Love Is Cool.
 He filmed the band and also inserted two actors among them, playing members of the road crew, with a fictional love story developing as they moved from gig to gig.
 The resulting docudrama film, On the Road, was released in October 2016.
 According to Deadspin, "In the documentary, Winterbottom captures 16 different gigs and daily life backstage from the point of view of a new member of their crew."

-2017–2020: Visions of a Life, Mercury Prize Win
+2017–2020: Visions of a Life, Mercury Prize win

 In June 2017, Wolf Alice released the lead single "Yuk Foo" off their second studio album, Visions of a Life.
 They released three more singles, "Don't Delete the Kisses", "Beautifully Unconventional", and "Heavenward", before the release of their album on 28 September.
 In 2018, they also released "Formidable Cool", "Sadboy" and "Space & Time" as singles from the album.

 The band toured throughout 2018, including dates supporting Foo Fighters during their Concrete and Gold Tour and Queens of the Stone Age as part of their Villains World Tour.
 They also supported Liam Gallagher at his concert at Finsbury Park on 29 June 2018.

 In September 2018, Visions of a Life won the 2018 Mercury Prize.